xinqin-site/xinqin-site.github.io/_pages/about.md

 2023/01: Our paper entitled "[Energy Storage State-of-Charge Market Model](https://arxiv.org/pdf/2207.07221.pdf)" has been accepted by IEEE Transactions on Energy Markets, Policy and Regulation.

-2022/07: Our pre-print paper on energy storage entitled "[Energy Storage State-of-Charge Market Model](https://arxiv.org/pdf/2207.07221.pdf) has been available online".
+2022/07: Our pre-print paper on energy storage entitled "[Energy Storage State-of-Charge Market Model](https://arxiv.org/pdf/2207.07221.pdf)" has been available online.

 2022/02: Our paper on nonconvex optimization entitled "[Increasing flexibility of combined heat and power systems through optimal dispatch with variable mass flow](https://ieeexplore.ieee.org/abstract/document/9677907)" has been accepted by IEEE Transactions on Sustainable Energy.